Theodore Rothstein

-Theodore Rothstein (Фёдор Аронович Ротштейн, Fyodor Aronovich Rotshteyn; 26 February 1871 – 30 August 1953) was a Soviet politician, journalist, writer and communist.
-He served as a Soviet ambassador in the 1920s.
+Theodore Rothstein (Фёдор Аронович Ротштейн, Fyodor Aronovich Rotshteyn; 26 February 1871 – 30 August 1953) was a Russian-born journalist, author, and communist activist who spent his younger decades living in the UK.
+After the October Revolution, he emigrated to the Soviet Union and became an ambassador for that country.

-Life
+Biography

 Theodore Rothstein was born in 1871 in the Imperial Russian city of Kovno, Kovno Governorate (present-day Kaunas, Lithuania), into a Jewish family.

+Journalist and activist

 Rothstein left Russia in 1890 for political reasons and settled in the United Kingdom.
-He worked as a journalist in the area of foreign policy for Tribune, The Daily News, The Manchester Guardian, and became a member of the National Union of Journalists.
-Furthermore, he was active in London as a correspondent for several radical Russian newspapers.
-Rothstein also wrote articles for Die Neue Zeit, the organ of the Social Democratic Party of Germany (SPD), which represented the direct way of a consistent Marxism and in which took place debates regarding Marxism and socialism.
+He worked as a journalist in the area of foreign policy for the Tribune, The Daily News, The Manchester Guardian, and was a member of the National Union of Journalists.
+He was also a London correspondent for several radical Russian-language newspapers.
+Rothstein wrote articles for the journal Die Neue Zeit—the organ of the Social Democratic Party of Germany (SPD)—that sought to present a consistent Marxism and participated in debates over theoretical questions within the Marxist left.

-In 1895, he joined the Social Democratic Federation (SDF) which was founded by Henry Hyndman in 1884.
-Rothstein occupied the left-wing of the party as a prominent theorist and forward thinker, and in 1900 he was elected to its executive.
-He also joined the Russian Social Democratic Labour Party as a British member in 1901, siding with the Bolshevik faction against the Mensheviks and becoming a close comrade of Lenin, who often stayed at Rothstein's house on Clapton Square in the Hackney area of London.
+In 1895, Rothstein joined the Social Democratic Federation (SDF), which had been founded by Henry Hyndman in 1884.
+Rothstein occupied the left wing of the SDF and in 1900 was elected to its executive.
+He also joined the Russian Social Democratic Labour Party as a British member in 1901, and sided with the Bolshevik faction against the Mensheviks.
+He became a close comrade of Lenin, who often stayed at Rothstein's house on Clapton Square in the Hackney area of London.

-Rothstein published Egypt's Ruin in 1910, a work which argued that Egypt was being exploited under British rule.
-He used British government documents and correspondent reports from London newspapers regarding Egypt to bolster his arguments.
-Although Rothstein was a convinced opponent of World War I, he worked for the Foreign Office and the War Office as a Russian translator and interpreter.
+In 1910, Rothstein authored Egypt's Ruin.
+It argued that Egypt was being exploited under British rule.
+He bolstered his argument with British government documents and correspondent reports from London newspapers.
+Although Rothstein was a vocal opponent of World War I, he worked for the Foreign Office and the War Office as a Russian translator and interpreter.
+Within the SDF's successor, the British Socialist Party (BSP), he led the opposition to Hyndman's support for the war.

-Within the SDF's successor, the British Socialist Party (BSP), he was a leader of the opposition to Hyndman's support for the war.
-After Hyndman and his supporters left the BSP, Rothstein made numerous contributions to their paper, The Call.
-He played a leading role in ensuring that the BSP played a significant role in the formation of the Communist Party of Great Britain.
-However, following an invitation to Moscow in 1920, he was refused permission to return to Britain.
-He remained in Russia, became a member of the Bolshevik Party, took on the chairmanship of the "University reform commission" (1920–1921).
+After Hyndman and his faction left the BSP, Rothstein made numerous contributions to the BSP publication, The Call.
+His advocacy ensured that the BSP played a significant role in the formation of the Communist Party of Great Britain.

 Soviet Ambassador to Iran

+In 1920, following a visit to Moscow, Rothstein was refused permission to return to Great Britain.
+He remained in the Soviet Union, joined the Bolshevik Party, and took on the chairmanship of the "University reform commission" (1920–1921).

-On 6 January 1921 Rothstein was accredited as the first Soviet Ambassador to Tehran and departed for the posting on 6 February after having had a discussion with Lenin.
-He took with him an abnormally large entourage of 150 people.
+On 6 January 1921, Rothstein was accredited as the first Soviet Ambassador to Tehran.
+He departed for the posting on 6 February after having had conferred with Lenin.
+Rothstein took with him a large entourage of 150 people.